Pseudoplatystoma

-Taxonomy
+Nomenclature

-Pseudoplatystoma is a monophyletic assemblage of catfishes.
+Pseudoplatystoma is a monophyletic genus of catfishes.
 P. fasciatum was the first species to be described, under the name Siluris fasciatus.
 In 1829, P. corruscans was described under the name Platystoma corruscans, and over a decade later, P. tigrinum was described as Platystoma tigrinum.
 In 1862, Pseudoplatystoma was described and these species transferred to it, with P. fasciatum as type species.

 Unrecognized species of Pseudoplatystoma have been included under the names P. fasciatum and P. tigrinum for decades.
 This genus traditionally contained only three species until 2007; currently, eight species are in this genus.
 P. orinocoense, P. magdaleniatum, and P. reticulatum were formerly recognized as P. fasciatum, but are now recognized as distinct species.
 P. metaense is also now recognized as a distinct species from P. tigrinum.

 Two clades are recognized within the genus.
 One is the P. fasciatum clade which includes P. fasciatum, P. orinocoense, P. magdaleniatum, P. reticulatum, and P. corruscans.
 Within this clade, P. fasciatum and P. punctifer are sister species, and P. orinocoense is sister to the clade formed by these two species.
 The other, the P. tigrinum clade, includes only P. tigrinum and P. metaense.
 They are differentiated by anatomical characters.

 The intergeneric relationships of this genus are well established.
 It forms a monophyletic group with Sorubim, Sorubimichthys, Hemisorubim, and Zungaro.
 Of these genera, Hemisorubim is most closely related to Pseudoplatystoma.